polzbit/react-wave-generator/README.md

 # React Wave Generator Demo

 ## Overview

-Simple demo for react wave generator hook.
+Simple hook to calculate audio peak points and visualize them as a wave using canvas.

 ## Features